Last Updated: March 8, 2025

 United States of America

-What is Jimi Hendrix's Net Worth?
+What Was Jimi Hendrix's Net Worth?

-Jimi Hendrix was an American musician and songwriter who had a net worth of just $20,000 at the time of his death.
+Jimi Hendrix was an American musician and songwriter who had a net worth of just $20,000 at the time of his death in 1970.
 That's the same as around $150,000 today after adjusting for inflation.
 Jimi Hendrix is internationally recognized as being among the best and most influential electric guitarists in the history of music.
-He achieved major success playing with the band the Jimi Hendrix Experience, and earned widespread attention for his performance at the Monterey Pop Festival in 1967.
+He achieved major success playing with the band the Jimi Hendrix Experience and earned widespread attention for his performance at the Monterey Pop Festival in 1967.
 In 1970, following headlining gigs at the Woodstock and Isle of Wight Festivals, he passed away from accidental drug-induced asphyxia at the age of 27.

 Estate

-Jimi Hendrix famously died without a will so his entire estate was inherited by his father Al Hendrix.
-The estate provided a modest income for Al from 1970 to 1974 until a formerly-trusted family lawyer convinced him to sell everything connected to Jimi for a relatively small (undisclosed) amount.
+Jimi Hendrix famously died without a will, so his entire estate was inherited by his father, Al Hendrix.
+The estate provided a modest income for Al from 1970 to 1974 until a formerly trusted family lawyer convinced him to sell everything connected to Jimi for a relatively small (undisclosed) amount.
 Al would later sue the lawyer to retain control of the estate, citing conflicts of interest because the lawyer also owned an interest in the company Al was convinced to sell to back in 1974.
-By 1994 Jimi Hendrix's estate was worth $80 million.
+By 1994, Jimi Hendrix's estate was worth $80 million.
 Today his estate is worth $175 million.

 Early Life and Career Beginnings